rtCamp/Frappe-Manager/docs/deploy/transports.md

 fm switch mybench ghcr.io/acme/mybench:v42
 ```

 `--image` names the app image the bake produces, and it takes either form.
-Give it a **full image ref** and it is built exactly as typed, so the tag you switch to is the tag you typed and nothing has to be read back out of the bake output.
+Give it a **full image ref** and it is built exactly as typed, so the image you switch to is the image you typed and nothing has to be read back out of the bake output.
 Give it a **bare repo** and the bake generates `<repo>:<timestamp>-<git sha>` and prints it, which you then pass to `fm switch`; omitting `--image` altogether falls back to the bench's own `image` repo the same way.
 What the image is built *from* is a separate input, `--base-image` (persisted as `[build].base_image`), and it is never the thing you switch onto.

 Whether anything has to be transported at all depends on where those two commands run.